 You can also make a variation by using whole wheat bread instead of white bread for a hearty flavor.
 Or try using pumpernickel bread or rye of some kind.
 The different breads give different flavors.
 White bread is the easiest to use, but the other breads add some interesting flavors that are hard to beat.

-Sara Gray is an avid lover of appetizers and has created a great website called Easy Appetizer Recipes where you can find delicious ideas for all kinds of hot and cold appetizers, raclette grilling, tapas small plates, snacks, chips and dip ideas, and appetizer soups.
+Delicious!About the Author: Sara Gray is an avid lover of appetizers and has created a great website called Easy Appetizer Recipes where you can find delicious ideas for all kinds of hot and cold appetizers, raclette grilling, tapas small plates, snacks, chips and dip ideas, and appetizer soups.